 Figure 4.2.2: Non-roaming architecture for 5GCN with untrusted non-3GPP access

-A UE, which supports 5GS connectivity, can access the 5GCN via a 5G-RAN or a standalone non-3GPP access or both.
+A UE, which supports 5GS connectivity, can access the 5GCN via a NG-RAN or a standalone non-3GPP access or both.
 The NAS signalling with the 5GCN control-plane functions is over the N1 reference point.
 The N11 reference point is used to connect the core access and mobility management function (AMF) and the session management function (SMF).
 The SMF handles the session management part of the NAS signalling exchanged with the UE.
 The NWu reference point is used for establishing secure tunnel(s) between the UE and the N3IWF so that control-plane and user-plane exchanged between the UE and the 5GCN is transferred securely over untrusted non-3GPP access.
 CT1 will specify the N1 and NWu interfaces.